mmoksas68/messaging-service/README.md

 ### How to Start the Application

 - Clone the repository.
 - Type "docker-compose up" to the commend line.
+This could take a while.
+- After spring boot initialized you can go to **http://localhost:8080/swagger-ui.html#/**
+- If there is a port error, you can change the used ports from "docker-compose.yml" file.

 # Endpoints are documented using Swagger-UI